MicrosoftDocs/Contribute/Contribute/powershell/powershell-pull-requests.md

 example, update the redirects file and verify the redirect is working before deleting an article.

 You must update all files that link to the renamed file.
 This includes any TOC files.
-You must also add redirection entries in the master redirection file (`.openpublishing.redirection.json`) in the root of the repository.
+You must also add redirection entries in the main redirection file (`.openpublishing.redirection.json`) in the root of the repository.

 ## Docs PR validation service